Back to Blog

 Scopes: Defining the Permissions

-• video.list: Lets the app see a user's public videos.
+• video.list: See a user's public videos.

-• video.upload: Gives the app permission to upload videos for the user.
+• video.upload: Upload videos for the user.

 Diving Into the Key TikTok API Endpoints